Champloot/Champloot/README.md

 - 📫 How to reach me **Champloot@yandex.ru**

-- ⚡ Fun fact **I am studying at RTU MIREA, in the field of Information security of telecommunication systems.
+- ⚡ **I am studying at RTU MIREA, in the field of Information security of telecommunication systems.
 In my free time, I read technical literature, study algorithms and practice CTF and participate in Codeforces competitions and the like.**

 <h3 align="center">Im also in:</h3>
 <p align="center">